donstephan/tenants/README.md

 ```

 ### How it works
-All tenants does is extends an option on the Collection class to provid references to different collectionswhen `from(<tenant-x>)` is called.
+All tenants does is extends an option on the Collection class to provid references to different collection swhen `from(<tenant-x>)` is called.
 In order to get by the requirement of unique single collection names(because of the internal Meteor mutation methods and to prevent tenant collection overlap), we store`_tenants` collection in the main DB.
 This maps a unique collection name for each tenant with a simple count.
 If we use the `Links` example from above, in your main db the collection name would be `links`, for `tenant_1` the collection is named `links_0`, for `tenant_2` the collection is named `links_1`, and so on and so on.

 ### TODO
 * Testing